rivt-info/rivtinfo.github.io/syntax.md

 ### **text**

-The text command inserts and formats text from external files into the rivt file.
+The text command inserts and formats text from external files.
 Text files may be plain text or text with rivt tags.

 ### **init**